mylighter/Pygame-tool/README.md

   pygame.display.update()
 ```
 ## Stages
 In order to manage the sprites, we can create a Stage instance.
-Usually, you only need to create a Stage, append the sprite, and use ".show(screen)" in the mainloop.
+Usually, you only need to create a Stage, append the sprite, and use ```.show(screen)``` in the mainloop.
 It's worth mentioning that the stage won't update the sprites, so you have to update them respectively.
 The method was introduced above.

 Here's an example for how to use a stage to operate a group of sprites: